cunni319/plasma_GCA_2023/README.md

 A *P*-value < 0.01 from a modified Fisher's exact test provided by DAVID was used as a threshold for significance.
-This script orders all Biological Processes based on their *P*-values and plots the top 20 most significant GO Biological Processes for each comparison.
+This script orders all Biological Processes based on their *P*-values and plots the top 20 most significant GO Biological Processes for each group of differentially abundant protiens.
 The script makes four bar graphs with the length of the bars as the *P*-value significance and shade representing the fold-enrichment.

 The Physician's Global Assessment (PGA) is a commonly used GCA measurement for disease severity in patients.